-“The term food addiction implies there is a biogenetic, physiological, biochemical condition of the body that creates craving for refined foods: carbohydrates, fats, and salt.” (explains Kay Sheppard author of Food Addiction: The Body Knows.)
+“The term food addiction implies there is a biogenetic, physiological, biochemical condition of the body that creates cravings for refined foods such as: carbohydrates, fats, and salt.” (explains Kay Sheppard author of Food Addiction: The Body Knows.)
 “Food addiction involves the compulsive pursuit of a mood change by engaging repeatedly in episodes of eating- despite adverse consequences.”

 Many of us joke that we’re “addicted” to certain foods, but for true food addicts, this is a daily reality.
 The brain and body of a food addict reacts differently to ADDICTIVE FOODS, such as MSG in those chips or chemicals in processed meats and hot dogs or sugar in that donut.
 I call it toxic taste-bud syndrome!
 To recover you begin down a new path with the help of a health coach.
 The first bite size step is- you learn how to love yourself better, so you can treat yourself better.
 Just another example of brain health related to gut health.

 A truly recovered food addict doesn’t do addictive behaviors anymore.
 Why?
 Because, they’ve stopped replacing feelings with food…..